-Charles Clemons is running for mayor because he is dedicated to creating a new Boston.
+Charles Clemons is running for District 7 City Councillor because he is dedicated to creating a new Boston.
 Over the years, Clemons has worked as an activist--advocating for school reform, public safety strategies that work and community engagement around issues that impact public policy.
-A tireless promoter of the public good, and economic self-sufficiency, Clemons is running for mayor of Boston because he brings fresh ideas and perspectives to an increasingly diverse Boston.
+A tireless promoter of the public good, and economic self-sufficiency, Clemons is running for District 7 City Councillor of Boston because he brings fresh ideas and perspectives to an increasingly diverse Boston.

 Clemons became an entrepreneur very early in life; he traded marbles for a penny and sold them for a nickel; he picked up bottles and returned them to recycling centers.
 And at the age of 12, he opened his first business, a lemonade stand.
 Clemons purchased his first radio kit at radio shack and discovered his love for radio and music.
 It was at the age of 15 that Clemons officially became a disc jockey, calling himself C.C., then coined himself C.C. the Mastermixer.

 Talk about a young man who went after whatever he wanted, at age 16 he applied for his first permit at Boston City Hall in order to have Block parties that would bring his family, friends and neighbors together through music.
 This led to him becoming an unpaid intern at WILD for two years working 50 hours a week because he wanted to learn about the music industry.
 At the age of 19 he became one of the youngest Music Director in the country and was featured in Billboard magazine.
 From this vantage point he also was a concert promoter.

 In his professional career, Clemons became a correctional officer to monitor and ensure fair treatment, safety and the well being of incarcerated individuals.
 He later decided that he could also make an impact on the streets that he grew up in.
 For 10 years Clemons walked the beat in Roxbury, Dorchester, Jamaica Plain and West Roxbury as a Boston Police Officer.